 Give

-Be Part of the Story - St. Mary’s 2024 Pledge Drive
+Come to the Table - St. Mary’s 2025 Pledge Drive

 Head over to our Pledge Drive page to learn about why your financial gifts are vital to St. Mary’s ministries.